 Encourage young people to become more confident, to make choices and be more engaged in learning

-Activities» Participation in music and drama performances helps to build confidence
+Activities» Participation in music and drama performances helps with speak and language as well as building confidence

 Smooth and timely transition planning from education to adulthood